epfl-ada/ada-2024-project-data-crusadas/README.md

 ### Organisation within team

+**Dani:**
-Dani:     1.
-Implementation of the NLP methods for extracting main beer charcteristics
+1. Implementation of the NLP methods for extracting main beer characteristics
 2. Conceptualization and implementation of the PCA method
-          3. Creation of graphs for the analyzing the characteristics within each cluster
+3. Creation of graphs for analyzing the characteristics within each cluster

+**Guillen:**
-Guillen:  1.
-Implementation of the NLP methods for the beer lexicon extractraction
+1. Implementation of the NLP methods for the beer lexicon extraction
-          2. Implemention of Emotion detection (using NRCLex librairy)
+2. Implementation of Emotion detection (using NRCLex library)
 3. Extraction questions for the PCA axis interpretation

+**Arnault:**
-Arnault:  1.
-Creation of the datastory and visualization and analysis of the results within the project
+1. Creation of the data story and visualization and analysis of the results within the project
-          2. Creation of images using Dall.e
+2. Creation of images using DALL·E
-          3. Cleaning of the result.ipynb and of the GitHub for rendering the project
+3. Cleaning of the result.ipynb and the GitHub repository for rendering the project

+**Anas:**
-Anas:     1.
-Conceptualization and implementation of the clustering method (a lot of work)
+1. Conceptualization and implementation of the clustering method (a lot of work)
-          2. Help in the creation of the PCA methods and coming up with ideas for the different methods in the project
+2. Assistance in the creation of the PCA methods and generating ideas for the different methods in the project
 3. Creation of the website

+**Valentin:**
-Valentin: 1.
-Creation of the datastory
+1. Creation of the data story
 2. Creation of the website